-Israeli soldiers killed boy with 'no justification'
+Israeli gunfire that killed 11-year-old Palestinian boy had 'no justification'

 The videos show soldiers near a makeshift cemetery in the town of Beit Ummar in occupied Hebron, where the shooting took place.